-The next day, İbrahim Kalın, the spokesperson of Turkish president Erdogan, said to Bloomberg that “a new page can be turned in Turkey’s relationship with Egypt and Gulf countries to improve regional peace and stability.”
+The next day, İbrahim Kalın, the spokesperson of Turkish President Erdogan, said to Bloomberg that “a new page can be turned in Turkey’s relationship with Egypt and Gulf countries to improve regional peace and stability.”
 He described Egypt as the brain and heart of the Arab World.
 "We are interested in talking to Egypt on maritime issues in the eastern Mediterranean as well as other issues in Libya, the peace process, and the Palestinians.
-We can lower tensions and that kind of a partnership can help regional stability from north Africa to the eastern Mediterranean;" Kalin said.
+We can lower tensions and that kind of a partnership can help regional stability from North Africa to the eastern Mediterranean;" Kalin said.

-If Turkey really wants to establish stable and fruitful relations with Egypt, which is what Egypt also wants, then Turkey must first end support to the Muslim Brotherhood.
+If Turkey wants to establish stable and fruitful relations with Egypt, which is what Egypt also wants, then Turkey must first end its support to the Muslim Brotherhood.
 This is a condition that neither the Egyptian state nor the Egyptian people may give up on.
 Many Egyptians, today, see Turkey as a hostile state because of Erdogan’s continued support to the Muslim Brotherhood.
 According to a public survey, conducted by the Liberal Democracy Institute, in 2017, more than 80% of Egyptians said that they consider the Muslim Brotherhood a terrorist group, and refused the proposal of state reconciliation with the group, under any conditions.

-Hulusi Akar’s brief but honest statements, on March 6th, aroused a lot of controversy in the region, but were positively received in Egypt, on many levels.
+Hulusi Akar’s brief but honest statements, on March 6th, aroused a lot of controversy in the region but were positively received in Egypt, on many levels.
 Despite being part of Erdogan’s regime with its infamous profile of flawed foreign policies, Hulusi Akar is widely respected and trusted for his word.
-To put those statements into action, the next mission – or more accurately a challenge – for Hulusi Akar, and the other wise officials in Turkey’s political leadership, is to persuade Erdogan to end his support to the Muslim Brotherhood, especially those using Turkish media platforms to attack the Egyptian state.
-I want to be optimistic, but watching Erdogan waving Rabia (the four fingers salute of the Muslim Brotherhood) on all his public appearances, makes reconciliation between Turkey and Egypt sounds like a mission impossible, that neither Akar nor other officials, can accomplish.
+To put those statements into action, the next mission – or more accurately a challenge – for Hulusi Akar, and the otherwise officials in Turkey’s political leadership, is to persuade Erdogan to end his support to the Muslim Brotherhood, especially those using Turkish media platforms to attack the Egyptian state.
+I want to be optimistic, but watching Erdogan waving Rabia (the four fingers salute of the Muslim Brotherhood) on all his public appearances, makes reconciliation between Turkey and Egypt sound like a mission impossible, that neither Akar nor other officials, can accomplish.